ArpanBalpande/cloudcover-infra/README.md

 # cloudcover-infra
-Repository for storing the terraform templates and modules for creating kubernetes cluster .
+Repository for storing the terraform templates and modules for creating kubernetes cluster.